rodneypuplampu/multi-modal-chatprompt-from-scratch/README.md

         return compliance_chunks
 ```

 **Strategic Summary:** This stage prepares raw text for intelligence extraction.
-By identifying and labeling specific banking entities, you add a layer of contextual understanding from the start, making subsequent retrieval more accurate and relevant.
+By identifying and labeling specific  entities, you add a layer of contextual understanding from the start, making subsequent retrieval more accurate and relevant.

 ---